-The City of Concord no longer requires businesses to obtain city privilege licenses.
+The City of Concord no longer requires businesses to obtain city privilege or business licenses.

 Industry-Specific State Licenses:

-State governments requires some businesses to obtain statewide industry-specific licenses.
+The State government requires some businesses to obtain statewide industry-specific licenses.
 For more information, please contact the N.C.
 Business License Information Office in Raleigh:

 Web Site: http://blnc.gov/start-your-business/business-licenses-permits